Faith, Family, Relief

 The Savior paid the price of our sins through His divine Sonship, Hissinless life, His suffering and the shedding of His blood in the Garden ofGethsemane, His death on the cross and His Resurrection from the grave.Through the Atonement of Jesus Christ, we can become clean again as werepent of our sins.

 King Benjamin taught his people of the Atonement of Jesus Christ andthen asked if they believed his words.
-“They all cried with one voice,saying: … the Spirit … has wrought mighty change in us, or in ourhearts, that we have no more disposition to do evil, but to do goodcontinually.
+“They all cried with one voice,saying: … the Spirit … has wrought a mighty change in us, or in ourhearts, that we have no more disposition to do evil, but to do goodcontinually. …

-“And we are willing to enter into covenant with our God to do his will,and to be obedient to his commandments in all things” (Mosiah 5:1–2, 5).
+“And we are willing to enter into a covenant with our God to do his will,and to be obedient to his commandments in all things” (Mosiah 5:1–2, 5).

-We too can have “mighty change” like the people of King Benjamin, who“had no more disposition to do evil, but to do good continually” (Mosiah5:2).
+We too can have a “mighty change” like the people of King Benjamin, who“had no more disposition to do evil, but to do good continually” (Mosiah5:2).

 No comments: